-The following comprises a short list, in no particular order, of some of my career highlights.
+The following comprises a short list of some career highlights.

 ‘Plaster Cast’ to New Species Named in Honour of Mary Anning.
 In 2008, aged 18, I rediscovered an ichthyosaur specimen held in the collections at Doncaster Museum and Art Gallery.
 The specimen was identified as a plaster copy, but I realised that it was real.
 Over the course of 5+ years of research, working with Prof Judy Massare, we determined that it was a new species to science and named it Ichthyosaurus anningae in honour of late Georgian – early Victorian palaeontologist, Mary Anning, who also happened to be a childhood hero of mine.

 Winning a Gold Medal for Excellence in Science.
 In 2015, I presented my research on a new species of ichthyosaur as part of the Set for Britain 2015 event, held in the Houses of Parliament, London.
 Set for Britain is aimed at early career scientists who are passionate and enthusiastic about their subject area and who can communicate detailed, scientific research to an interested layperson (which included MP’s).
 Competing against 59 other early stage researchers, from various universities, I came first in the Biological and Biomedical Sciences competition and won the prestigious gold medal (G. J. Mendel Award) for excellence in science.